 To see the full report on how funds will be distributed, check out the White House’s page.

-With this historic deal comes massive opportunity for contractors to win new government-funded jobs.
+With this historic deal comes a massive opportunity for contractors to win new government-funded jobs.
 And with these new opportunities also come new challenges.

 How to Prepare for What’s Next